Find Trade Colleges

 Top 10 Best Heavy/Industrial Equipment Maintenance Basic Certificate Schools

-Our 2023 rankings named Georgia Northwestern Technical College the best value school in Georgia for heavy/industrial equipment maintenance students working on their basic certificate.
-Georgia Northwestern Technical College is a moderately-sized public school located in the city of Rome.
+Our analysis found Georgia Northwestern Technical College to be the best value school for heavy/industrial equipment maintenance students who want to pursue a basic certificate in Georgia.
+Georgia Northwestern Technical College is a medium-sized public school located in the small city of Rome.

-The average tuition and fees for an in-state undergraduate at Georgia Northwestern Technical College are $3,112 a year.
+In-state tuition fees for undergraduate students at Georgia Northwestern Technical College are $3,112 per year.

-Georgia Northwestern Technical College not only placed well in our value ranking, but it is also #2 on our Best Heavy Equipment Maintenance Basic Certificate Trade Schools in Georgia list.
+Georgia Northwestern Technical College also made our Best Heavy Equipment Maintenance Basic Certificate Trade Schools in Georgia list, coming in at #2.

-Read full report on Heavy/Industrial Equipment Maintenance at Georgia Northwestern Technical College
+Full Heavy/Industrial Equipment Maintenance at Georgia Northwestern Technical College Report

-The average tuition and fees for an in-state undergraduate at Wiregrass Georgia Technical College are $3,162 a year.
+In-state tuition fees for undergraduate students at Wiregrass Georgia Technical College are $3,162 per year.

 Full Heavy/Industrial Equipment Maintenance at Wiregrass Georgia Technical College Report

-Out of the 11 schools in Georgia that were part of this year’s ranking, Oconee Fall Line Technical College landed the # 3 spot on the list.
+A rank of #3 on this year’s list means Oconee Fall Line Technical College is a great value for heavy/industrial equipment maintenance students working on their basic certificate.
 Located in the rural area of Sandersville, OFTC is a public school with a small student population.

 Full Heavy/Industrial Equipment Maintenance at West Georgia Technical College Report